0Blockaye0/Team-Profile-Generator/README.md

   ## Tests

   The Employees Class and the classes built from that class, all have test on their properties and methods.
-You may run these tests by running the command “nom test”, which will run a test for all suites.
-For a more specific test, run “nom test <thisFile.js>”, and replace <thisFile.js> with the file name you wish to test.
+You may run these tests by running the command “npm test”, which will run a test for all suites.
+For a more specific test, run “npm test <thisFile.js>”, and replace <thisFile.js> with the file name you wish to test.
 All files that be tested are located in the “lib” directory.

   ## Contributing